sizezero/qmk_firmware/kleemann.md

     make kbdfans/kbd75/rev2:kleemann:flash

 I was able to reset it with the original factory rest of SCRLK+Backspace.
-Hold both keys plug in, wait a bit, watch `ATmega32u4` show up in `dmesg`, and then release.
-This worked for me with the initial bootloader but after flashing, my other keystrokes (usually MO plus ESC) failed to work.
-I think if I ever have to flash it again, I'll have to remove the back plate and hit the reset button.
+Hold both keys plug in, wait a bit, watch `ATm32u4DFU` show up in `sudo dmesg -w`, and then release.
+This worked for me with the initial bootloader but after flashing, my new keymap (FN+ESC) it failed to work.
+It seems the new behavior with the reflashed QMK is to plug in the keyboard first, then hold the reset combo to get into flash mode.
+I threw in a bunch of reset codes into the keyboard layout including CapsLock+ESC, ScrollLock+ESC, LeftSpace+ESC, and MiddleSpace+ESC.
+If I every accidentally hit one of these keys it won't accidentally reset the keyboard, it will just mean I have to unplug and replug the keyboard to get it back.
+If it happens accidentally in practice I might want a more obscure reset option.

 # Building the Original Project